Strategic Workforce Planning-A New Way to Boost Productivity

 Jan 24, 2019

 An aging workforce and an emerging “baby boom” retirement wave are driving more companies toward “strategic workforce planning,” according to a new study from the Conference Board.
 Strategic workforce planning is a relatively new management process that involves analyzing and forecasting the talent that companies need to execute their business strategy.
-The process is being used increasingly to help control labor costs, assess talent needs, make informed business decisions such as where to open new facilities or whether it’s more cost effective to add full-time employees or contractors, and to assess human-capital needs and risks as part of overall enterprise risk management.
-Basically, it is aimed at helping companies make sure they have the right people in the right place at the right time and at the right price.
+This process is being used increasingly to help control labor costs, assess talent needs, and make informed business decisions such as where to open new facilities or whether it’s more cost-effective to add full-time employees or contractors.
+Additionally, it is being used to assess human-capital needs and risks as part of overall enterprise risk management, which may involve implementing training programs to develop necessary skills in-house.
+Basically, strategic workforce planning is aimed at helping companies make sure they have the right people in the right place at the right time and at the right price.

 The new study, Strategic Workforce Planning: Forecasting Human Capital Needs to Execute Business Strategy, included senior executives in 23 companies, along with detailed case studies of nine organizations.
 The Conference Board found that that these other forces are driving strategic workforce planning: current movement and projected labor shortages; globalization; the growing use of contingent, flexible workers; the need to leverage human capital to enhance return; mergers and acquisitions; and the evolution of workplace technology and tools.